xyb3rt/acme.vim/README.md

 	The current window can be moved up or down in its column by scrolling over a status bar, but the window is not moved past this status bar.

+	Dragging a status bar while holding down the right button moves the window to a new split of the window over which the button is released.
+	With this a window can be moved from one column to another.

 Installation
 ------------